tomasklaen/uosc/README.md

 Switch stream quality.
 This is just a basic re-assignment of `ytdl-format` mpv property from predefined options (configurable with `stream_quality_options`) and video reload, there is no fetching of available formats going on.

+#### `inputs`

+Displays a command palette menu with all inputs defined in your `input.conf` file.
+Useful to check what command is bound to what shortcut, etc.

 #### `open-file`

 Open file menu.
 Browsing starts in current file directory, or user directory when file not available.
 The explorer only displays file types defined in the `video_types`, `audio_types`, and `image_types` options.